rainmanh/jumpscale_core8/docs/AYS/FileDetails/AYS-repo.md

 - **actortemplates**

   - Local set of AYS actor templates
-  - AYS will always first look here for an AYS actor template, and if not found here check the AYS configuration file (`/optvar/hrd/system/atyourservice.hrd`) as discussed above to know where to get the AYS actor template
+  - AYS will always first look here for an AYS actor template, and if not found, will look in the available actor template repos as discussed above to know where to get the AYS actor template

 - **actor**